esavv/wavescore/README.md

      └── .git/
    ```

-   Vercel will only build and deploy from the `web/` folder, ignoring the rest of your monorepo.
+   Vercel will only build and deploy from the `web/` folder, ignoring the rest of the monorepo.

    - Click **Deploy**